gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 Name your application (I'll use `NanoTag MapGrid`) as my name for this project, but you can call your application whatever you want.
 Drop something in the description if you'd like, I usually write myself a little note and include any links, like this:

 ```
-This is for the relational mapping project with the Nanothings Nanotags on MeteoScientific,
-where the goal is to see if we can map out a relational network that maps to the real thing.
+This is for seeing where my Nanotag is, I should be able to view it on mapgrid.ai.
 More at meteoscientific.com/docs/special-projects/nanotags
 ```